josephdsumner/design-system/website/docs/components/dialog/flyout/partials/code/how-to-use.md

 ## Positioning

-As an overlaying component, the `Hds::Flyout` is rendered on the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer), meaning it is always placed on top of all other elements in the page.
+As an overlaying component, the `Hds::Dialog::Flyout` is rendered on the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer), meaning it is always placed on top of all other elements in the page.

 ## Focus trap